 Factual Reporting: MOSTLY FACTUAL

 Tut.by is a Belarusian Internet portal founded in 2000 by Yuri Zisser together with his associates Sergei Dmitriev, Andrei Kononovich, Kirill Voloshin, and Danila Rudenko.
 Tut.by is headquartered in Belarus.
-According to it’s about page, the mission of Tut.by “is to give each user the opportunity to receive objective information on interests, expand their horizons, and live a full life.“ Marina Zolotova is the Editor in Chief.
+According to its about page, the mission of Tut.by “is to allow each user to receive objective information on interests, expand their horizons, and live a full life.“ Marina Zolotova is the Editor in Chief.

 Funded by / Ownership

 Yury Zisser is the owner of TUT BY MEDIA LLC and the web portal Tut.by.
 Revenue is generated through advertisements.

 According to Reporters without Borders, Belarus is ranked 153/180 in their World Press Freedom Index: “critical journalists and bloggers are threatened and arrested, leading news sites are blocked, access to information is restricted, and media is diversity is unknown.”
 The President of Belarus since 1994 is Alexander Lukashenko.
 He is independent and supported by the Belaya Rus, a big tent organization formed to support the President; however, Belaya Rus is not a political party.
 While the President is supposedly non-partisan, his primary support comes from left-leaning parties such as the Communist Party of Belarus (KPB), the Liberal Democratic Party of Belarus, and the Agrarian Party.
 Opposition parties include the Party of the Belarusian Popular Front (BPF), the Conservative-Christian Party, and the right-of-center United Civic Party.